What does 'apprentice' mean?

 Who became a factory apprentice?

 Children who were sent to factories as apprentices were usually orphans.
 Orphans and abandoned children were the responsibility of their local parishes.
 The parish authorities often apprenticed children to help them learn a trade and support themselves in later life.

 Often apprenticeships gave children useful training and a more secure future.
 Yet, they could also lead to exploitation as there were few checks to make sure that apprentices were well treated.
 In some cases, very young children were sent to factories because it was cheaper than educating them.

 What happened when things went wrong?

 The system was often abused.
 Many children were homesick, or found that they could not take the life of an apprentice, and tried to run away.
-However, the mill owner effectively 'owned' the apprentice and would advertise in the newspaper for people to find their runaways, often for a fee (see Image 4 above).
+However, the apprentice was considered to be the mill owner's property - almost a slave - and newspaper advertisements would offer rewards for the return of runaways (see top left image above above).